 The shutdown idea is borrowed directly from the United States.
 There, when Congress fails to pass funding, non-essential parts of the government simply stop until a budget is agreed.

-The new mechanism would force the executive to stop once allocations are exhausted.
+The new rule would force the executive to stop once allocations are exhausted.
 The stated goal is to hard-wire the fiscal discipline that has anchored the programme, turning a political choice into an automatic rule.

 Rewiring the central bank and the markets